Ancient antwren: Status and threats

-The ancient antwren is currently ranked as Least Concern by the IUCN in 2017.
+The ancient antwren is currently ranked as being of Least Concern by the IUCN in 2017.
 Due to its relatively recent discovery, the population trends of this species are poorly understood.
 It is relatively common in its preferred habitat in Peru and rare and local in Ecuador.
 Mining and oil exploration pose the greatest threats to this species through habitat loss or degradation, especially as its preferred habitat is naturally uncommon within Amazonia.